-The Admissible Gap (AG) is a relatively new concept of motion planning algorithms [11].
-If the robot can move through the gap in a safe way using motion control, then it is admissible, obeying the constraints of the agent.
-This method is usable in the unknown environment too.
-The gap-based online motion planning algorithm was also used with a Lidar sensor by introducing a binary sensing vector (the value of the vector element is equal to 1 if there is an obstacle in that direction) [12].
+The admissible gap is a relatively new concept for motion-planning algorithms [11].
+If the robot can move through the gap safely using motion control, then it is admissible, obeying the constraints of the agent.
+This method is also usable in an unknown environment.
+The gap-based online motion-planning algorithm has also been used with a Lidar sensor by introducing a binary sensing vector (the value of the vector element is equal to 1 if there is an obstacle in that direction) [12].

-Velocity Obstacles method
+Velocity obstacle method

-The main concept of our method is based on the Velocity Obstacles method (VO) [13].
+The main concept behind our method is based on the VO method [13].
 Using the positions and the velocities of the obstacles and the agent, the VO method generates a collision-free motion for the robot.
-There are different methods where the concept of the VO method was used.
+The VO concept has been used in different methods.